Lattice Points and Rational $q$-Catalan Numbers: Acknowledgements

 \section{Acknowledgements}

 We thank the following people for helpful input: Francois Bergeron, Benjamin Braun, Theresia Eisenk\"olbl, Eugene Gorsky, Christian Krattenthaler, Daniel Provder, Michael Schlosser, Nathan Williams, and the anonymous referees.
-We thank Heather Armstrong for help with Latex and ChatGPT for help with Sage coding.
-This project was partially supported by the SPP 2458 ``Combinatorial Synergies", funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+We thank the anonymous referees and ChatGPT for help with the revised version of the paper.
+We thank Heather Armstrong for help with LaTeX.
+This project was partially supported by the SPP 2458 ``Combinatorial Synergies'', funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).